thabets/ReadMeGeneratorReact/README.md

 ## Contact

-If you want to contact me you can reach me at sallam.thabet@gmail.com or N/A.
+If you want to contact me you can reach me at sallam.thabet@gmail.com.